-- Use courteous speech at all times - Your on-campus and online presence, related to your educational experiences at Pacifica, must reflect professionalism, commitment to ethical behavior, and awareness of others. - Attend all class sessions, arriving on time and remaining until dismissed - Present yourself and your ideas in a professional manner, including online, phone, and inperson communications - Notify the instructor in advance of anticipated absences, late arrivals, or early departures - Refrain from class or meeting disturbances - Turn off and store away cell phones and all electronic devices unless permission has been otherwise granted
+- Use courteous speech at all times - Your on-campus and online presence, related to your educational experiences at Pacifica, must reflect professionalism, commitment to ethical behavior, and awareness of others. - Attend all class sessions, arriving on time and remaining until dismissed - Present yourself and your ideas in a professional manner, including online, phone, and inperson communications - Notify the instructor in advance of anticipated absences, late arrivals, or early departures - Refrain from class or meeting disturbances - Turn off and store away cell phones and all electronic devices unless used exclusively for class purposes or after permission has been otherwise granted from the faculty member - If using a laptop or tablet computer in class to take notes, refrain from checking email or social media websites as a courtesy to your classmates and instructor - Prepare fully for each class - Participate in all classes and allow others to participate.
+Refrain from dominating classroom discussions and demonstrate a capacity for disagreeing respectfully and emphatically.
+Note: participating in class or other Pacifica related events while being incapacitated either by prescribed or by non-prescribed substances (see further policy on use of alcohol and/or drugs) is prohibited - Respect fellow classmates and the instructor - Respect personal boundaries of other students and instructors, including physically or emotionally - Practice appropriate hygiene - Complete all assignments and exams honestly, punctually, and to the best of your ability.
+Please note that instances of plagiarism or other forms of academic dishonesty result in immediate probation and/or disqualification from the program (see specific Plagiarism policy). - Refrain from giving or receiving inappropriate assistance - Treat fellow students, faculty, staff, and administrators fairly, impartially, and with professional courtesy - Refrain from discrimination and harassment, and work to increase your awareness of discriminatory behaviors and prejudicial ideas that may be consciously or unconsciously present in your interactions with others (see note about Microagressions)

-- If using a laptop or tablet computer in class to take notes, refrain from checking email or social media websites as a courtesy to your classmates and instructor - Prepare fully for each class - Participate in all classes and allow others to participate - Respect fellow classmates and the instructor - Practice appropriate hygiene - Complete all assignments and exams honestly, punctually, and to the best of your ability - Refrain from giving or receiving inappropriate assistance - Treat fellow students, faculty, staff, and administrators fair, impartially, and with professional courtesy - Refrain from discrimination and harassment, and work to increase your awareness of discriminatory behaviors and prejudicial ideas that may be consciously or unconsciously present in your interactions with others - Be constructive and fair in your consideration of administrators, faculty, staff, and fellow students - Be professional and courteous in social media communications - Treat Pacifica staff with respect and professionalism in all forms of communication - When dealing with conflictual issues, use "I statements" in order to avoid blaming.
+- Be constructive, direct, and fair in your consideration of administrators, faculty, staff, and fellow students - Be professional and courteous in social media communications - Treat Pacifica staff with respect and professionalism in all forms of communication - When dealing with conflictual issues, use "I statements" in order to avoid blaming.
 Stick to describing the situation and refrain from commenting on the character or competence of the person involved. - Be equally civil in e-mail and other virtual communication as you would be in person